nevinsehbal/Custom_objects_classification_with_Yolov5s_and_OpenCV/README.md

 3. Training the Yolo5s model w/ labelled images.

    At this step, the position information of the objects (had been saved as xml files) are converted to yolo5s label.txt file format via a converter code.
+Then, https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data steps are followed for training.
+   A pdf file is available to see how I executed training code on Google Colab.

 4. Testing